korinne/example-spa-worker/README.md

 ## Setting Up Hyperdrive Bindings

 Hyperdrive is Cloudflare's database connector that provides optimized connections between your Workers and various database providers.
-Here's a detailed explanation of how to set it up:
+Here's a detailed explanation of how to set it up (or you can read more in [documentation](https://developers.cloudflare.com/hyperdrive/configuration/connect-to-postgres/):

 1. **Create a Hyperdrive configuration**: